Have you checked in recently with your communication efforts? Are you having communication breakdowns with colleagues or staff?

 Individuals communicate and interpret information differently, so it’s no surprise that misunderstandings happen.
 Our intention can get lost in translation and as a result have unintended impacts.
 Leadership is grounded in effective communication.
 Understanding how your team receives and interprets information is key to ensuring that what you intended to communicate is what is actually heard.

 Leaders always have an impact on those around them, so it’s up to us to ensure that it’s the impact we want.
 How often do we make throwaway comments or write hasty emails in the name of efficiency?
 While it might be efficient, the result could have unintended consequences.
-As we begin 2020, what is the impact and impression we want to have on our people?
+So, what is the impact and impression we want to have on our people?

-To ensure we start 2020 in a way that makes those around us feel appreciated and valued, here are some recommendations to ensure communication lands the way it is intended.
+To ensure we make those around us feel appreciated and valued, here are some recommendations to ensure communication lands the way it is intended.

 Understanding your team